-Pursuant to Rule 28(j), Appellees notify the Court of the Supreme Court's ruling in Diamond Alternative Energy, LLC v.
-EPA, No. 24-7 (June 20, 2025).
-Diamond held that fuel producers had standing to challenge the EPA's approval of California regulations imposing fuel-related requirements on automakers.
-This decision reinforces that Appellees have standing here.
-See Pet. for Reh'g En Banc 2-3; 16-20.
+Pursuant to FRAP 28(j), Appellants notify the Court of the attached ruling in Diamond Alternative Energy, LLC v.
+EPA, No. 24-7 (U.S. June 20, 2025).
+Diamond held that fuel producers have standing to challenge EPA's approval of regulations that impose emission-related requirements on automakers.
+Specifically, the Supreme Court concluded that because the challenged regulations restrict the use of gasoline and other fuels in automobiles, the regulations cause injury to the fuel producers and invalidating the regulations would redress their injuries.